Name: Ree of Vuena

 Being immortal and having learned sanguimancy, the amount of practice she’s received in the art places her on a post-grand-master wizard level.
 She is in fact so good at “connecting” blood and manipulating the joints within their parts, that she can form her total presence into any form she requires, as well as harden blood by increasing pressure at various points.
 This leads to her ability to not simply cut with blood, but smash, blast, protect, lift, and pierce with it as well.

-Like any outstanding sanguimancer, she can control the blood of others so long as they have no scutumancy to protect against the interference, but the scope and range at which she can employ body-puppetry is something that makes even Oidhche nervous.
-There’s something uniquely disquieting about witnessing an enemy kill another via an explosive growth of solidified blood from their jugular vein.
+Like any outstanding sanguimancer, she can control the blood of others so long as they have no scutumancy to protect against the interference, but the scope and range at which she can employ body-puppetry is something that makes even Oidhche nervous, and that guy is a full-on creep lord.
+It’s hard to blame him, though: there’s something uniquely disquieting about witnessing an enemy kill another via an explosive growth of solidified blood from their jugular vein.

 Hobbies and Interests: